 Want a little boho mixed in with your beachgoing?
 Make a date to visit Grayton Beach State Park, a unique Pensacola side trip.

 Towel off and stroll the boardwalk crossings into the cool shade of the oak-canopied park.
 Breathe in the scent of magnolias.
 Hit the water again to canoe or kayak through the park’s mesmerizing marsh environment.
 Hike or bike the nature trails that wind through the coastal woods.
 Want to linger?
-No worries: the park has a full-facility campground.
+No worries: Grayton Beach State Park has a full-facility campground.

 Stroll down narrow roads that are canopied by magnolias, tall pines, and moss-draped oaks.
 Be charmed by quaint beach cottages and colorful boutiques, and check out some funky art studios.
-Reward yourself at the end of a busy day with some great open-air dining—and inhale that delicious salt air.
+Reward yourself at the end of a busy day at this top-notch Florida state park with some great open-air dining—and inhale that delicious salt air.

 Looking for some variety while venturing further afield?
 Add Gulf Shores, Alabama, to your list of great day trips from Pensacola.